 - If the stamp is approved, the general chair notiﬁes the contact author, the respective journal, and adds the paper to the list on http://www.replicabilitystamp.org.

 In the case where there are concerns with any particular submission either the General Chair or the corresponding Associate Chairs can be contacted for clariﬁcations and help.

 Conflict of Interest

-In case the general chair is conﬂicted with the submission (following the ACM SIGGRAPH guidelines), the review is handled by the Associate Chair of the corresponding journal.
-If the Associate Chair is also conﬂicted, another Asssociate Chair from a different journal will handle the submission.
+In case the General Chair is conﬂicted with the submission (following the ACM SIGGRAPH guidelines), the review is handled by the previous General Chair.

 The volunteer base of reviewers will be selected by the general chair and the Associate Chairs and will be available at http://www.replicabilitystamp.org.
-There will be one Associate Chair for each journal joining the initiative, and a Conference Chair for each conference joining the initiative.
-Each Associate and Conference Chair will collaborate with the General Chair to ensure that the guidelines conform to each journal and conference expectations.
+There will be one Associate Chair for each journal joining the initiative.
+Each Associate Chair will collaborate with the General Chair to ensure that the guidelines conform to each journal and conference expectations.